Haptigation-Student-Project/Documentation/docs/General Info/team-organisation.md

 The following should be the most commonly used labels, but you may introduce new ones as you see fit.
 Try to use existing ones as good as possible.
 #### Feature
 Creating something new.
+#### Research
+A task that only requires Research.
+Make sure to document it as well!
 #### Bug
 Something isn't working as it is supposed to.
 Time to fix it!
 #### Maintenance